binaryphile/nano/README.md

 - **`_ret <return_variable_name> <string_value|array_name|hash_name>`**
   - return a value via a named reference variable

-    `return_variable_name` must exist outside of your function (usually declared by its caller) and be the appropriate type (scalar, array, hash).
-A hash is more properly known as an associative array.
+    `return_variable_name` must exist outside of your function scope, usually declared by its caller.
+It must also be the appropriate type; scalar, array or hash.
+(A hash is more properly known as an associative array)

     `return_variable_name` is therefore usually passed into your function.
 Example: